 - Calibrated, easy to install, low maintenance and low cost.

 - Ideal where nitrogen cylinders are used in the workplace.

 - Audible and Visual Alarms

-The ESRAD-002 Oxygen Safety Alarm is designed to protect you and your staff where oxygen levels may become depleted.
+The ESRAD-002 Oxygen Safety Alarm is designed to protect you and your staff when oxygen levels may become depleted.

-Comply with workplace safety standard AS5034-2005 that requires workplaces to install a CO2 and/or O2 safety alarm where CO2 gas cylinders, or N2 gas cylinders, are stored in an enclosed environment.
+Complying with workplace safety standard AS5034-2005 requires workplaces to install a CO2 and/or O2 safety alarm where CO2 gas cylinders, or N2 gas cylinders, are stored in an enclosed environment.
 For CO2 monitoring, the ESRAD-102 model is required.

 The Oxygen Safety Alarm is designed to protect customers and workers near stored inert gases like Nitrogen, Argon, and others.
 Low oxygen alarms are critical in cryogenics, cryotherapy, food production facilities, process cooling, or in any enclosed space where inert gases are stored.